Careers with an undergraduate degree in psychology

 With a B.A. in Psychology, you are also prepared to apply for jobs in a number of different areas.

 The following resources will help you explore some career opportunities available with a B.A. or advanced degrees.

 We recommend students visit the career center throughout their time at the University of Mississippi and attend events sponsored by them.
 The Career Center is a free resource that can assist you to help determine the best type of career to pursue as well as help you search for, apply to jobs, successfully interview for jobs, and negotiate salaries once you have an offer.
 We also recommend students register with Handshake, which is the University’s job and internship search database.
 Here is the student’s guide for getting an account and here is a handout with helpful tips for students.
 We also recommend watching this video created by the Career Center regarding potential careers with a BA in psychology.

 Potential careers in psychology

-There are many potential careers you can pursue with an undergraduate degree in psychology.
-There are also multiple websites that can help you explore potential careers.
+There are many potential careers you can pursue with an undergraduate degree in psychology (see the table below for some).
+There are also multiple websites and resources that can help you explore potential careers.
+Here are some:

 undergraduate and provides Career Options.

 - Fifteen Careers in Psychology and Related Fields are described by Dr. Melissa J. Himelein of University of North Carolina at Asheville.